 I still have lots to learn but my little studio gives me so many more opportunities for other types of photography than what I usually do.
 I’m going to try some cool macro shots eventually, there are lots of ideas on YouTube.

-For additional information, take a look at the article on Building a photography Studio” from the Pixpa blog.
-It offers some good information for photographers looking to take their studio to the next level.
+For additional information, take a look at the article on Building a photography Studio” from the Pixpa blog, with advice on how to build a more advanced photography studio.

 - Learn more about studio lighting

 - How to trigger an off-camera flash with the pop-up flash